-It is a Continuing Care Retirement Community (CCRC)/Life Plan Community for retired career military officers, their spouses, widows, and widowers.
+It is a Continuing Care Retirement Community (CCRC)/Life Plan Community for all officers, retired or honorably discharged from all branches of service, warrant officers, as well as senior-level GS 14 and above federal employees, to include spouses and surviving spouses.
 Residents have the option to live in cottages or apartments and enjoy an abundance of services, amenities, and a full schedule of activities.
-ARC residents also enjoy the security of knowing that the spectrum of health care services and facilities will be available to them if needed.
+ARC residents also enjoy the security of knowing that the continuum of health care services will be available to them if needed.

 Absolutely!
-Our residents represent diversity in branches of the military and live in harmony, sharing the experience of having served their country.
-Rank presents no social obstacles, either; in this friendly environment, residents are on a first name basis.
+Our residents represent diversity in branches of the military and senior-level federal employees, who live in harmony, sharing the experience of having served their country.
+Rank presents no social obstacles, either; in this friendly environment, residents are on a first-name basis.

-The minimum age for single residents is 60.
-For couples, only one spouse need be 60.
+The minimum age for single residents is 62.
 The Board of Directors may consider exceptions on an individual basis.

-The ARC is home to single officers and the widows and widowers of officers, as well as couples.
+The ARC is home to single officers, and GS 14 and above federal employees and their surviving spouses, as well as couples.
 We offer many opportunities for cultural outings, travel, and an active social life, including a club for our “Solos.”
-At the ARC, single persons need not dine alone or travel alone if they desire good company.
+At the ARC, single persons need not dine alone or travel alone if they desire engaging company.

 Security is provided 24 hours a day.
 The ARC is a gated community with controlled access.
 Security personnel are on duty at all times and additional security measures such as closed circuit TV, exterior security cameras, and a staffed front desk augment the security.